Who can help?

 Many women breastfeed with no difficulties and enjoy every moment.
 Many face challenges at the start or later on.
 It’s your right to get all the help you need to breastfeed your baby.
 You deserve kind, well-informed support.
-Fortunately, help is out there for you!
+Fortunately, it’s out there for you!

-Your midwife and Health Visitor can be very helpful – if they’ve had the chance to get updated.
+Your Midwife, Maternity Care Assistant, Health Visitor or Nursery Nurse can be very helpful – if they’ve had the chance to get updated.
 The Baby Friendly Initiative provides training, and assesses standards.
 So if your local maternity hospital or community service is going Baby Friendly, you’ll get good support.
 GPs don’t usually get a lot of training in how breastfeeding works – some are better able to help than others.
 As ever, if the first person you ask can’t help with the difficulty you’re facing, ask somebody else.

 Four charities in the UK provide help and information.
 Their Breastfeeding Counsellors go through a lengthy training – they can help with all the common breastfeeding difficulties.
 Their services are offered free of charge (donations welcome).